unosquare/ffmediaelement/README.md

  - swresample.2.dylib
  - swscale.4.dylib

-Note: when building FFmpeg locally, compiled libraries are named differently than in the list above.
+*Note: when building FFmpeg locally, compiled libraries are named differently than in the list above.
 E.g. `avcodec.57.dylib` is actually named `libavcodec.57.89.100.dylib`.
-To properly load libraries, copy and rename each library to match the format in the list above.
+To properly load libraries, copy and rename each library to match the format in the list above.*

-In the sample MacOS application, the FFmpeg folder is configured to use `~/ffmpeg` in the following line of code:
+In the sample MacOS player, the FFmpeg folder is configured to point to `~/ffmpeg` in the following line of code:

 ```csharp
 Path.Combine(Environment.GetFolderPath(Environment.SpecialFolder.UserProfile), "ffmpeg");
 ```

-Note that it can be customized to point to any other folder.
+Note that this can be customized to point to any other folder.

-When distributing the player and the associated libraries with your application, dll files should be added to the project as `BundleResource`.
+When distributing the player and the associated libraries with your application, dll files should be added to the project as `BundleResource` items.
 Also, each library should be copied to the output directory on build.
 Afterwards, change the above configuration to use `Environment.CurrentDirectory` to search for FFmpeg libraries.

-## Using FFME in your Project
+## Windows: Using FFME in your WPF Project
 *Remember: The Unosquare.FFME.Windows.Sample provides a reference implementation of usage*

 1. Create a new WPF application
-2. Add a reference to <code>Unosquare.FFME.dll</code>
+2. Add a reference to <code>ffme.win.dll</code> or install `FFME.Windows` via NuGet
 3. In your <code>MainForm.xaml</code>, add the namespace: <code>xmlns:ffme="clr-namespace:Unosquare.FFME;assembly=ffme.win"</code>
 4. Finally, create an instance of the FFME control in your <code>MainForm.xaml</code> as follows: `<ffme:MediaElement x:Name="MediaEl" Background="Gray" LoadedBehavior="Play" UnloadedBehavior="Manual" />`